 In Republican/Nationalist/Catholic areas, especially in the North of Ireland, Hunger Strike posters, rallies, marches and vigils were very much in evidence, and I distinctly recall that people who had never been overtly 'political' quite noticeably became involved due to the groundswell of H Block-related activism.

-Even as children, myself and my late twin brother, Seán, attended Hunger Strike rallies, which were nearly a daily occurrence, during the stailc.
+Even as children, my late twin brother, Seán and I attended Hunger Strike rallies, which were nearly a daily occurrence, during the Hunger Strike.
 Gaelic sports matches and tournaments were all postponed for the duration of the Hunger Strike, in solidarity, more as a response from ordinary players than from the upper echelons of the Gaelic Athletic Association (GAA).

 The Deaths of the Hunger Strikers

 The Catholic Church, who most Republicans nominally were members of, behaved shamefully, in our parish at least, and did it's best to ignore the momentous events that were unfolding.
 To add insult to injury, the local priest offered prayers for slain members of the British occupational forces but omitted any mention of the Hunger Strikers, even as they died.
 Pro-British Unionist politicians and their supporters predictably behaved ghoulishly and as the Hunger Strikers died they were openly jubilant in the media.

 I can remember being awakened early on the morning of May 5th, by my late Father, and hearing the first local radio news bulletin of the day, announcing that Volunteer Bobby Sands, the first of the Hunger Strikers who had actually been elected as a Member of Parliament, had been allowed to die.
 Like many people, I could not really comprehend immediately that Margaret Thatcher, the far right-wing British Prime Minister, had actually let Bobby die.